emmecola/genomics-daily/README.md

 ## Disclaimer

-This tool is for research purposes and relies on the Anthropic API for paper summaries.
+This tool is for research purposes and relies on the Anthropic API for paper summaries and tweet generation.